Personal accountability. Personal accountability is the most important trait that will define whether you're successful with your money or not.

 What Is Accountability?

 In simple terms, accountability is simply taking responsibility for both your successes and failures.
 In a more specific sense, it means that you don't simply blame the circumstances, but rather, your actions within the circumstances that you could have controlled.
-For example, you could simply say that you're in debt because you lost your job.
+For example, you could simply say that you're in debt because you lost your job or because that's what everyone said you should do.
 However, that is not being accountable.
-Rather, a more accountable approach would be – I'm in debt because I didn't change my spending habits once I lost my income.
+Rather, a more accountable approach would be - I'm in debt because I didn't change my spending habits once I lost my income.

 Being accountable also means not having excuses.
 There are so many damn excuses for everything that it just makes me sick sometimes.
 I'm debt because...
 There is no BECAUSE...
 Accountable people don't have excuses.
 They have solutions.
 Your millionaire neighbor is probably a very accountable person.